 I love the curvy wave of this country warehouse.
 The roof line and walls have lost so much strength that they’re sagging and bowing.
+Years ago, it was solid structurally, but time has taken its toll.
+Just as it has on each of us.
 We discovered this at Fort Reno, OK a couple months ago.
 To be honest, the main reason I wanted to visit Fort Reno was because of my friend whose last name is Reno.

 Also at Fort Reno, this beautiful little chapel.
 It was a place of worship for German and Italian detainees during WWII.
 To this day, there’s an annual celebration for Germans and Italians around Christmas time.

-While in Salisbury, England with my wife and her Study Abroad students, we had dinner at an outdoor restaurant right on the River Avon.
-After walking across the bridge, we looked down and saw this boathouse.
-We loved the scene.
+While in Salisbury, England with my wife and her Study Abroad students, we had dinner at an outdoor restaurant overlooking the River Avon.
+After walking across the bridge, we looked down, saw this boathouse, and loved the scene.

 Near CS Lewis’s home in Oxford, England, there’s a pond with a walking trail around the perimeter.
 I call this photo Water Colors.

 Kew Gardens, England: Allium is a member of the onion family.
-The bee wasn’t on the flower until at first.
-Then just as I was ready to click, it landed on the flower.
+The bee wasn’t on the flower at first, but it landed just as I was ready to click.

 We discovered this old Chevy in front of the Wagon Wheel Motel in Cuba, Missouri, while driving Route 66 “from Chicago to LA.”